potseeslc/vinylbuddy/README.md

 - Docker and Docker Compose installed on your system
 - Microphone access (built-in or external)
+- **Important**: The application must be accessed via `localhost` or HTTPS to enable microphone access due to browser security restrictions

 ## Quick Start with Docker Compose